pedrokpp/nitro-generator/README.md

 ## Note
 This script is relatively slow because it makes a request to Discord's API to check if they work.

-The average time is 6 codes for each 10 minutes
+The average time is 6 codes per minute

 ## Requirements
 ``pip install -r requirements.txt``